Five Tips for Finding a Perfect Spring Break Ski Resort

 The experts at FamilySkiHub.com have shared their tips for selecting the right mountain resort during spring break, Easter or before the last of the snow melts.

-1. Make Sure Getting There is Easy
+1. Make Sure Getting To a Spring Break Ski Resort is Easy

 Many great destinations have a fatal flaw – it takes an eternity to get there.
 Trust us – nothing is worse for a family with three kids under 10 than spending all their time traveling.
-Stick with resorts that have jet service nearby, or are within driving distance.
+Stick with spring break resorts that have jet service nearby, or are within driving distance.

-2. Make Sure You Like the Crowd
+2. Make Sure You Like the Spring Break Ski Crowd

-3. Can You Sleep in their Lodging?
+3. Can You Sleep in their Lodging over Spring Break?

-For most families, lodging options can make or break the trip.
-We suggest two strategies when finding the right lodging: Get enough space, and stay away from the college kids.
-On the space front, having adequate bedding, being able to find a quiet spot, and ensuring you can cook meals in will not only create comfort but can save money.
 As for college kids — nothing against them, many of us were them once — but steer away from the places where you may have neighbors who party until 3am.
 Ensuring you’re not in a condo development that says it can sleep up to, say, 10 in a unit is one way of screening.
-Asking the lodging owner about how they handle noise complaints is another good diligence step.
+Asking the lodging owner about how they handle noise complaints is another good due diligence step.

-4. Study Up for Ski School
+4. Study Up for Ski School for the Perfect Spring Break Ski Trip!

 The quality of a ski school is a big deal to families who hope to entertain their kids.
 Check to see about rates, instructor quality, and class sizes and duration.
 Many ski areas have ski schools that offer more than just lessons — they will occupy your child for the hours between when the lesson is done and you’re ready to stop skiing.

-5. Plan for Non-Ski Activities
+5. Plan for Spring Break Non-Ski Activities

 Just because a family member doesn’t feel like skiing all day doesn’t make them the party pooper.
 Pick a location with shops, walking, a museum, or something other than skiing, and then embrace it.
 Skiing can be the focus of the vacation but doesn’t have to be the obsession.